That Painful Foot Nerve

 Medicine is curious.
-Most findings are accidental, names confuse and it takes decades to refine the truth behind the first observations.
-In this hopefully easy to read article, I have offered up some background research to my lectures and book.
-Here is a pain that Filipio, Lewis and Thomas discovered in the 19th century.
+Most findings are accidental, names are confused, and it takes decades to refine the truth behind the first observations.
+In this hopefully easy-to-read article, I have offered some background research for my lectures and book.
+Here is a pain that Filipio, Lewis, and Thomas discovered in the 19th century.

-Moving from Europe to the USA, Thomas George Morton claimed the prize and his name has stuck.
-First he was a published surgeon in a medical journal and secondly his observations were much more open than Durlacher.
-However, Morton in 1876 published his paper and talked about the fourth toe joint – metatatarsophalangeal joint.
-Being used to amputation surgery in the American Civil War (1861-65) he executed cutting our the joint rather than the nerve alone.
+Moving from Europe to the USA, Thomas George Morton claimed the prize, and his name was stuck.
+First, he was a published surgeon in a medical journal, and second, his observations were much more open than Durlacher’s.
+However, Morton 1876 published his paper and talked about the fourth toe joint – the metatarsophalangeal joint.
+Being used to amputation surgery in the American Civil War (1861-65), he executed cutting out the joint rather than the nerve alone.

 Morton’s plantar digital neuroma

-A man called Hoadley removed the nerve around 1893.
-Much less famous than Morton he set a trend for managing this curious but rare foot problem.
-Indeed rare at 88 per 100,000 in females and 50 per 100,000 in males according to data taken from a large database by Latinovic (2006).
-Morton’s neuroma also called a plantar digital neuroma (PDN) is far more common than Durlacher’s second-third toe neuroma.
+A man named Hoadley removed the nerve around 1893.
+Much less famous than Morton, he set a trend for managing this curious but rare foot problem.
+Indeed, it is rare, at 88 per 100,000 in females and 50 per 100,000 in males, according to data taken from a large database by Latinovic (2006).
+Morton’s neuroma, also called a plantar digital neuroma (PDN), is far more common than Durlacher’s second-third toe neuroma.

 Anatomical variation

-There are two reasons for it being painful around the 3-4th toes.
-There is a branch between two nerves that can become compressed (Diagram Govsa).
-That compression affects the blood supply to the nerve and the nerve swells and then becomes inflamed and produces scarring (fibrous tissue).
-This affects its efficiency to conduct electric signals which then become abnormal.
+There are two reasons for it being painful around the 3rd and 4th toes.
+A branch between two nerves can become compressed (Diagram Govsa).
+That compression affects the blood supply to the nerve, and the nerve swells, becomes inflamed, and produces scarring (fibrous tissue).
+This affects its efficiency in conducting electric signals, which then becomes abnormal.

 Podiatrist turned patient